getkuby/kuby-core/README.md

 ## Customizing the Deploy

 Kuby is designed to be highly customizable.
-You can customize how Docker images are built by running your own commands and installing your own packages, and you can customize the Kubernetes deployment process by modifying resources and adding additional resources of your own.
+You can customize how Docker images are built by running your own commands and installing your own packages.
+You can customize the Kubernetes deployment process by modifying resources and adding additional resources of your own.
 Customization requires a bit more knowledge around how Docker and Kubernetes work, so you may want to invest some time learning more about them before diving in too deep.

 ### Customizing the Docker Build